Setting Up Port Knocking

 Disable UFW

 By default, UFW comes enabled since Ubuntu 16.04.
-If you get ufw command not found
+If you get ufw command not found then run.

-1sudo apt-get install ufw2sudo ufw disable
+sudo apt-get install ufwsudo ufw disable

-You can verify that UFW is disabled by running sudo ufw status
+You can verify that UFW is disabled by running sudo ufw status and get a response of inactive.

 Disable All Incoming Connections

-1sudo ufw default deny incoming
+sudo ufw default deny incoming

 Enable Node Port